-There are various misconceptions when it comes to immigrating to South Africa.
-The visa options, the processes and many other matters relating to South African immigration.
+There are various misconceptions when it comes to immigration to South Africa.

-1. I have a South African relative – they are able to sponsor me
+1. I have a South African relative, thus I can move to South Africa

-NOT IN ALL CASES.
-South African immigration law provisions for a relatives visa.
+NOT NECESSARILY.
+South African immigration law does provision for a relatives visa.
 However, there are limitations as to who can apply for this visa.

 The relatives visa category provisions for the first and second step of kinship, meaning these relatives: